-- e) Supplement, complement, and leverage existing energy efficiency and clean energy programs to create increased economic and energy benefits for California in coordination with the California Energy Commission and the California Public Utilities Commission. - f) Provide a full public accounting of all money spent and jobs and benefits achieved so the programs and projects funded pursuant to this division can be reviewed and evaluated.
+- b) Put Californians to work repairing and updating schools and public buildings to improve their energy efficiency and make other clean energy improvements that create jobs and save energy and money. - c) Promote the creation of new private sector jobs improving the energy efficiency of commercial and residential buildings. - d) Achieve the maximum amount of job creation and energy benefits with available funds. - e) Supplement, complement, and leverage existing energy efficiency and clean energy programs to create increased economic and energy benefits for California in coordination with the California Energy Commission and the California Public Utilities Commission. - f) Provide a full public accounting of all money spent and jobs and benefits achieved so the programs and projects funded pursuant to this division can be reviewed and evaluated.

-The following legislative actions defined the structure and organization of the CCEJA and established the Citizens Oversight Board.
-The California Energy Commission (Energy Commission)3 and the California Community Colleges Chancellor's Office4 also adopted regulatory guidelines to help meet program objectives:
+The following legislative actions defined the structure and organization of the CCEJA and established the Citizens Oversight Board:

-- Senate Bill 73 (Committee on Budget and Fiscal Review, Chapter 29, Statutes of 2013): Enabling Legislation for Proposition 39 and creation of the Citizens Oversight Board - Assembly Bill 2227 (Quirk, Chapter 683, Statutes of 2014): Subsequent legislation on CCEJA Citizen Oversight Board implementation
+- Senate Bill 73 (Committee on Budget and Fiscal Review, Chapter 29, Statutes of 2013): Enabling Legislation for Proposition 39 and creation of the Citizens Oversight Board; and - Assembly Bill 2227 (Quirk, Chapter 683, Statutes of 2014): Subsequent legislation on CCEJA Citizen Oversight Board implementation